merely-useful/py-rse/index.md

 ### Combine operations in functions

-"Combine functions" is the opposite of "extract function".
+"Combine functions" is the opposite of "extract function."
 If operations are always done together, it can sometimes be be more efficient to do them together, and might be easier to understand.